Introduction

 d.
 Check for Software Conflicts:

 e.
-Test with Different USB Ports:
+Testing a Different USB Port:

-4. Firmware or Software Issues
+4. Firmware or Software Issue

 a.
 Reinstall iCUE Software:

 c.
-Check for Windows Updates:
+Check for Windows Update:

 e.
 Compatibility Mode: